aleph2c/miros/doc/zero_to_one.rst

   from it's current state, to the LCA.
 However, it should not exit the LCA.

   As an application developer, you don't really care about the LCA acronym.
-You just need to understand the dynamics of how exits work.
+You just need to understand the dynamics of how exits work; your exit handlers will be called as your source state transitions out of the inner states to re-join the target state.

 .. raw:: html